villadora/TipTip/README.txt

     $('a').tipTip({content: function($el, opts) { return somefn($el, opts); } });

-2. using delegate to register events for future elements:

-    $('div').tipTip({delegate:true, delegateSelector:'a'}); // it will create tipTip on the 'a' elements in 'div'

 3. fix rgba bug in IE, which cause the empty background for tip container, described http://css-tricks.com/ie-background-rgb-bug/